Moustikitos/micro-server/README.md

 @srv.bind("/test")
 def do_test(a, b):
-    # write some coding and return something
+    # write some code and return something
     return a, b

 def launchApp():